Code-Institute-Submissions/OleksiyLa-Project_1/README.md

 ### Media
 - Background images and avatar images were sourced from Unsplash: https://unsplash.com
 - All SVG icons, including the favicon, were sourced from FontAwesome: https://fontawesome.com

+### Thanks
+- Grateful to my mentor, Richard Wells, for his valuable advice and support.